infonl/info-jira-scrumboard/README.md

 Install
 =====================
+This procedure assumes you dont have the plugin.If you already have the plugin with existins scripts in it.
+Add the script manually, see Update procedure.
 1. Download Zip from this repo (green button)
 2. Unzip zipfile and extract user-js-css-v8-xxxxxx.json file
 3. install 'User JavaScript and CSS' extension for Chrome